Look around any trade park in the UK, and you're bound to spot a business with stock overflowing out of its shutter doors.

 Industrial units are two a penny at the moment with many that were built after the millennium, now being knocked down and replaced already.
-But the recent trend of knocking down disused 1960 era factories and run-down post - WW2 business properties to build space-age, modern trade parks has left many businesses needing more space.
-These new gleaming aluminium cubes with electric roller shutter doors have become a staple of the medium sized businesses in the UK over the last 10 years, providing safe, secure, modern business units that are also welcoming to customers.
+However, the recent trend of knocking down disused 1960 era factories and run-down post - WW2 business properties to build space-age, new trade parks has left many businesses needing more space.
+These new gleaming aluminium cubes with electric roller shutter doors have become a staple of the medium-sized companies in the UK over the last ten years, providing safe, secure, modern business units that are also welcoming to customers.
 Some of these units in trade parks also provide businesses with a retail counter, meaning they no longer need a shop on the high street.
-The downside of this trend though is that many find they struggle for space due to a reduction in the sizes of property since the 1990s.
+The downside of this trend though, is that many find they struggle for space due to a reduction in the sizes of the property since the 1990s.
 Where a developer would once have built ten industrial units on a site, he now looks at fifteen or even more.
-This maximisation of the property footprint has left many medium sized businesses in a squeeze for space.
+This maximisation of the property footprint has left many medium-sized businesses in a squeeze for space.

 Which businesses use these units?

 Who rents these units?
 A look at the local trade estate near me reveals a real mix of business types:

 - Homebrew supplier – beer and wine